iterate-ch/docs/protocols/googlecloudstorage.md

 ![Project ID Bookmark Configuration](_images/Project_ID_Bookmark_Configuration.png)

-In the login prompt of Cyberduck, you enter the `x-goog-project-id` for the username and enter the *Authorization Code* retrieved from the website where you grant Cyberduck access to your account.
+In the login prompt of Cyberduck, you enter the `x-goog-project-id` for the username.
+The authorization code will be submitted to Cyberduck automatically.

 ![Cyberduck OAuth Permissions](_images/Google_Storage_OAuth_Token.png)